 - Maintaining Services

 Owners of rent regulated buildings can obtain rent increases through a number of lawful mechanisms.

 For rent control apartments, the most common tool is the MBR application.
-This application can be filed once every two years and if an MBR Order of Eligibility is granted by ORA, owners can collect a rent increase of up to 7 ½ % a year.
-Other increases are allowed pursuant to Individual Apartment Improvements.
-Fuel cost surcharges are also obtainable on an annual basis, by filing form Ra 33.10.
+This application can be filed once every two years and if an MBR Order of Eligibility is granted by ORA, owners can collect a rent increase.
+Other increases are allowed pursuant to Individual Apartment Improvements, Major Capital Improvements, and Hardship.

-Owners of buildings containing rent stabilized and /or rent control apartments can also obtain rent increases for the installation of building wide major capital improvements (MCI) such as boilers, windows, roofs, rewiring, etc. See Operational Bulletin #2016-1: Individual Apartment Improvements for detailed information .
+For additional details on Major Capital Improvements see Fact Sheet #24.
 An MCI application needs to be submitted to ORA along with contracts, proof of payment and municipal approvals.
 After serving the tenants with a summary of the application and reviewing all of the evidence submitted, ORA can issue an Order granting an MCI Rent increase in whole or in part.